Last Updated: January 6, 2025

 In 1945, in Santa Rosa, California, the building association attempted to build a house as fast as possible as a promotional stunt and study building practices.
 Since then, almost every year, groups worldwide have tried to make something (primarily houses, office buildings, hotels, skyscrapers, and bridges) in record time.

 There were plenty of issues with this particular house, and the eventual owners complained about quality issues that the builder did not address.
 However, this complaint is heard in almost all production home neighborhoods nationwide.
-Since this house was built in the 80s, houses have been built faster and better in record times, but the tools and techniques have remained much the same in terms of Duration Compression, Fast Tracking, and Crashing a Schedule.
+Since this house was built in the 1980s, houses have been built faster and better in record time, but the tools and techniques for duration compression, fast tracking, and crashing a schedule have remained much the same.

 Before viewing this 4 Hour House video, here are some other examples.